The Cosmological CPT Theorem: Analytic Continuation in Cosmology

 If we write our amplitudes as an explicit function of $\Omega$, we can thus conclude that we can continue from Bunch-Davies in $P^+$ (evolving forwards in time) to Bunch-Davies in $P^-$ (evolving backwards in time) by doing the transformation:

 where in this expression, the use of $e^{i\pi}$ rather than $-1$ is a mnemonic indicating in which direction one should rotate in the complex plane to reach $-1$ (all such rotations are to be done simultaneously, in this case holding the ratio of $\eta$ and $\Omega$ fixed).
-But $P^+$ and $P^-$ are also related by \CRT symmetry, which tells us that $P^+$ and $P^-$ are also related by sending $y_i \to -y_i$ and complex conjugating the amplitude.
+But $P^+$ and $P^-$ are also related by \CRT symmetry, which tells us that $P^+$ and $P^-$ are also related by sending $y_i \to -y_i$ (which is explicitly the \emph{reflection} $\mathbf{R}$) and complex conjugating the amplitude.
 Hence, invariance under \CRT also requires $P^+$ and $P^-$ to also be related by the transformation:

 where a minus sign that is written out explicitly, represents a mere reflection of the coordinate (no analytic continuation).
 Combining these together, it follows that, in a \CRT invariant theory, the wavefunction coefficients in $P^+$ must obey: